Smartpedia: Pair Programming is an approach to software development in which two programmers solve a task together on one computer.

 Together the two developers form a pair or tandem; hence the name Pair Programming or alternatively Tandem Programming.

 Pair Programming is often declared to be part of Extreme Programming.
-In fact, Pair Programming belongs next to
+In fact, it belongs next to

 - working in short iterations,